The Highest Paying Majors in 2026 (Real Salary Data)

 Pick a Specialization With Market Demand

-Within any broad major, some specializations pay dramatically more.
-"Data analytics" within a business degree.
-"UX research" within psychology.
-"Healthcare administration" within public health.
-"Cybersecurity" within information systems.
+Within any broad major, certain specializations pay a lot more.
+"Data analytics" within a business degree or "UX research" within psychology can completely change your starting offer.
+So can "healthcare administration" within public health or "cybersecurity" within information systems.

-The right specialization can shift your starting salary by $10,000-$20,000 versus the generic version of the same major.
-Research what's in demand before you pick your electives.
-That's free money you're leaving on the table.
+The right specialization can shift your starting salary by $10,000-$20,000 compared to the generic version of the same major.
+Look at what's in demand before you pick your electives.

 Your script can be this simple: "I'm excited about this role.
 Based on my research and the experience I'm bringing, is there flexibility in the compensation?"
 One sentence.
 Thousands of dollars.